-The strategy aims to provide a comprehensive approach to improving rural mobility, not only setting out the delivery of new modes and services but identifying broader policy measures as well as a range of supporting interventions.
+The strategy aims to provide a comprehensive approach to improving rural mobility, setting out the delivery of new modes and services, identifying broader policy measures and a range of supporting interventions.

 This is a rural mobility strategy for the South West, not simply for Peninsula Transport and Western Gateway, therefore delivery of those actions will also be reliant on a whole range of partners, stakeholders and communities to deliver.